 In general, you can’t say no to an IME appointment if it’s already set.
 Doing so won’t necessarily put you under arrest but will make you lose your workers’ comp case before it even begins.

 By refusing to attend, you snatch yourself the right to submit any medical records that aid your claim, and in turn, you automatically lose the case.
 And the worst part is that you leave the door open for the insurance company to sue you for making a false accusation and ask for compensation for the fees and expenses they paid to make a defense case.

 If you’re suspicious that your employer or the at-fault party is trying to deny your claim or cut your benefits by this IME, there are safer actions to take.
 For example, most of the time, you aren’t obliged to consent for the IME doctor they choose, so you and your attorney can ask for a more neutral state-hired doctor.

 Also, know that you’re allowed to have company during the IME, whether it’s your attorney or a family member.
 Having someone else with you during the visit can take the visit’s weight off your shoulders and help you answer the doctor’s questions with more confidence.

-To wrap up, while an IME is designed to provide an unbiased opinion in a workers’ comp case, many IME doctors treat it as a means to save the insurance company money.
+To wrap up, while an IME is designed to have independent medical examiners provide an unbiased opinion in a workers’ comp case, many IME doctors treat it as a means to save the insurance company money.